lrrrs/nd2d/README.md

 - Distortable 2D grid for wave / ripple effects
 - Texturerenderer for post process effects
 - Extendable material system that makes it easy to write own effects and shaders with PixelBender3D or AGAL
+- Device loss is handled by the framework automatically, you don't have to care about this.

 [Check out the WIKI for more details](https://github.com/nulldesign/nd2d/wiki)

 # Changelog:

+2011-10-08

+- API Changes:
+    All nodes (Sprite2D, Sprite2DCloud, etc.) take only a BitmapData or a Texture2D as constructor argument now.
+    You have to set the material or spritesheet via setMaterial or setSpriteSheet now.
+    Constructor of TextureAtlas and SpriteSheet slightly different.
+- Bugfix in Sprite2DBatch

 2011-10-06